dzenzula/SuggestionApp/README.md

 - Bootstrap 5
 - Advanced CSS

-This suggestion site was created for learning purposed only.
+This suggestion site was created for learning purposes only.